 Students must maintain a minimum cumulative grade point average of 3.5 to be eligible for the master's and specialist degree [NOTE: the PhD requires a minimum GPA of 3.0].
 Students also must obtain a grade of B- or higher in each practica in order advance to the next level of the program.
 Additionally, a grade of B- or higher is required during each semester of the internship in order to complete the program and receive the specialist degree.
-Note that proficiency in oral and written expression in English is among the requirements in practica and the internship.
+Note that proficiency in oral and written expression in English is among the requirements in practica and the internship and additional competencies are required for completion of the internship.